lsrur/inspector/README.md

 # Laravel Zoo Inspector
 Laravel 5.x package to inspect, debug and profile many aspects of your server side code using your browser's console.

-Laravel Inspector can collect information of your objects, variables, database queries, request data, views, session, etc. and will automatically output it to yours browsers console,	whatever your code returns views or ajax responses.
+Laravel Inspector collects information of your objects, variables, database queries, request data, views, session, etc. and automatically sends it to yours browsers console, whatever your code returns views or ajax responses.

+### Prerequisities
+The package was developed using PHP 7 so there may be incompatibilities with PHP 5.

+* PHP 7.x
+* Laravel 5.x

 ### Installation
 	composer require lsrur/inspector